Getting a smart meter installed

 You don’t have to accept a smart meter if you don’t want one.
 If your supplier tells you that you must have one installed, contact your local Citizens Advice bureau or the Citizens Advice consumer service.

-If you refuse one, you might find it hard to access all tariffs.
+If you refuse a smart meter, you might find it hard to access all tariffs.
 This is because in future the cheaper tariffs offered by suppliers might only be available to customers with smart meters.

 If you’re worried about your meter sending daily meter readings to your supplier, you can choose to opt-out and only send one reading a month (this is the minimum your supplier will need to be able to bill you).

 Your supplier might want to collect more detailed information than daily meter readings.
 They must get your permission to be able to do this.

 Once you have a smart meter, you’ll still be able to switch energy supplier as before.
 Suppliers can't refuse to supply you with energy because you have a smart meter.

 Check if your supplier will take automatic meter readings or if you'll need to submit them.